 That’s the power of Bravecto®.
 A single dose puts a stop to any current infestation and prevents future infestations for at least 12 weeks without having to re-dose, depending on the Bravecto® product you choose.
 It’s the Bravecto® difference: the treatment remains effective for longer, stopping the nearly 3-month long flea life cycle in its tracks.

-Where Dog Fleas Love to Hide Out (Apart from on Pooches)
+Dog Fleas Love to Hide Out (But Where?)

 Your dog may bring some unwanted guests into your home.
 Ticks and fleas can enter your home via your beloved pets and once they’ve found their way in, it can be a real struggle to get them all out.

-Because fleas thrive in hot and humid conditions, it’s advised that you start the year (and peak of summer) off right by treating your dog with Bravecto®.
-Not only will Bravecto® de-flea your dog, but will in turn prevent your entire household environment from becoming infested.
+Because fleas thrive in hot and humid conditions, it’s advised that you start the year (and the peak of summer) off right by treating your dog with Bravecto®.
+Not only will Bravecto® de-flea your dog but will, in turn, prevent your entire household environment from becoming infested.

 Learn how you can remove fleas from your home and yard below.